zacnider/entrofhe/docs/examples/anti/EntropyViewWithEncrypted.md

 # EntropyViewWithEncrypted

-View functions with encrypted values and EntropyOracle (not allowed)
+Learn how to encrypt a single value using FHE.fromExternal

-## Overview
+## 📚 Overview

+This example teaches you how to use FHEVM to build privacy-preserving smart contracts.

 @title EntropyViewWithEncrypted
-@notice View functions with encrypted values and EntropyOracle (not allowed)
+@notice View functions with encrypted values and encrypted randomness (not allowed)
-@dev ANTI-PATTERN: This demonstrates what NOT to do with EntropyOracle ⚠️ ANTI-PATTERN WARNING:
+@dev ANTI-PATTERN: This demonstrates what NOT to do with encrypted randomness ⚠️ ANTI-PATTERN WARNING:
 View functions cannot return encrypted values (euint64) directly.
-FHE operations are considered state-modifying, so they cannot be in view functions.
-EntropyOracle operations also cannot be in view functions.
+FHE operations are considered state-modifying, so they cannot be in view functions. encrypted randomness operations also cannot be in view functions.
 Common Mistakes:
 1. Trying to return euint64 from view functions
 2. Using FHE operations in view functions
-3. Trying to get entropy from EntropyOracle in view functions
+3. Trying to get entropy from encrypted randomness in view functions
 4. Expecting encrypted values to work in pure/view contexts Correct Approach:
 - Use regular functions (not view) to return encrypted values
 - Or return the encrypted value handle as bytes/string
 - Or use events to emit encrypted values

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Request entropy
 @param tag Unique tag for this request
-@return requestId Request ID from EntropyOracle
+@return requestId Request ID from encrypted randomness

 @notice Initialize encrypted value
 @param encryptedInput Encrypted value